-To close: Push the switch on the opposite side of the "SLIDE" side.
+To close: Push the switch on the front side

 As a precaution when closing, the roof stops at the half closed position before fully closing.
 Therefore, release the switch and then push it again to close it completely.

 Tilting operation-